List of The 39 Clues characters: Hamilton Holt

 Hamilton Holt (from Milwaukee, Wisconsin) is the sixteen-year-old son of Eisenhower and Mary-Todd Holt.
 A member of his school's football team and a master of parkour, he is also good with computers.
 He is considered a school bully.
 During the clue hunt, he defended Amy and Dan.
+In Doublecross, he is revealed to be homosexual and dating an unnamed boyfriend.
 He is a Tomas.
 His card is No. 90.